Lycée High SchoolOVERVIEW

 The Anglophone Section is hosted by the Lycée International François Premier, a French public school with Anglophone and Germanophone sections.
 The school is on the same campus as the Ecole Léonard de Vinci and the Collège International but has its own entrance on the corner of rue Victor Hugo and rue Guérin.

-Mr Patrick Berthelot is the Proviseur of the Lycée and his deputy is Mrs Celine Bouissou.
+Mr Christophe Carton is the Proviseur of the Lycée and his deputy is Mrs Celine Bouissou.

 The Lycée has approximately 1500 students including three post-bac preparatory classes for French Grandes Ecoles.